google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 ## Designs to be re-examined
 - Normalize compound assignment, increment and decrement operations for long and boxed objects.
 Refer to previous dicussion at cl/101709039 and cl/98361767.
+- Use annotation @abstract for abstract methods. (b/24539710).

 ## Tasks
 - Add a Closure pass to get back the 2% regression introduced in cl/104162467.
-- Fix "abstractinterfaceimpl" build.log, abstract class with unimplemented interface functions produces warnings by JSCompiler.
 - Fix "simpleautoboxing" build.log, we're currently omitting Double->double and Boolean->boolean
     boxing operations and it's resulting in Closure seeing us try to collapse ?number->number and ?boolean->boolean.